 Signs That You Need Anorexia Recovery

-Health, fitness, and maintaining a healthy weight is important to many people.
-There are others that are interested in losing weight.
-These behaviors and desires are totally normal, but when someone becomes obsessed with their weight, things can quickly take a turn.
+Health, fitness, and maintaining a healthy weight are important.
+Others are interested in losing weight.
+These behaviors and desires are normal, but things can quickly take a turn when someone becomes obsessed with their weight.

 - Dramatic weight loss